zhenrong-wang/BTAS/TECHNICAL_REVIEW.md

 `{10, 38895, 775, 77899023, 892}`

-The real-world cases are much more complex and with much larger scale.
-E.g. a group of 100 million 32-bit hash values.
+The real-world cases are much more complex and with much larger scale. **E.g. a group of 100 million 32-bit hash values or timestamps**.

 We focus on integer dataset because other types of data can be mapped or hashed to the integer space in many ways.
 The raw integer data are usually unsorted and chaotic.